goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      {'setting': PermissionSetting: Deny,
       'permission': 'concord.DeleteArticle'}]

+The roles section of the matrix displays the final say on whether or not the user has the role assigned at this context level.

+    >>> pprint(matrix['roles'])
+    {'zope.Janitor': [{'setting': 'Allow', 'permission': 'concord.ReadIssue'}],
+     'zope.Writer': [{'setting': 'Allow', 'permission': 'concord.DeleteArticle'},
+                     {'setting': 'Allow', 'permission': 'concord.CreateArticle'},
+                     {'setting': 'Allow', 'permission': 'concord.ReadIssue'}]}

-The roleTree is stored as a list so to consistently view the data properly we will create a dictionary out of it.
+The roleTree structure is used to display the roles attained at each level of traversal.
+The roleTree is stored as a list so to consistently test the data properly we will create a dictionary out of it.

     >>> tmpDict = {}